-1. Signed the petition
+1. Signing the petition

 Over 6,800 of you signed our petition, which is absolutely amazing.
 With this many signatures the message is crystal clear - it's time for the government and industry to strengthen food labelling.

-2. Wrote to your MP
+2. Writing to your MP

 On 18 April we took our cause to parliament to tell MPs why clear labelling is so important.
 Hundreds of you wrote to your MP to ask them to come and meet us.

-3. We went to Westminster
+3. Going to Westminster